joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-17-riddler-baseball.md

 <!-- ### The main event -->

-The best thing to do is whatever we expect the best thing to do is.

-After each game, we have the opportunity to play our best, so long as we're not in a hopeless position.
+After each game, we have the opportunity to play our best, so long as we're not in a **hopeless position**.

 ### Hopeless positions

 Hopeless positions are exactly those that we have no chance to win from.
-In other words, if we're in a position where A or B have won more than half the games but we still have less than 2 correct guesses logged.
+Concretely, any position where A or B have won more than half the games but we still have less than 2 correct guesses logged.
+If we use $S(c,\text{game})$ to represent the probability that a player wins from position $\left(c,\text{game}\right),$ then these hopeless positions are covered by:

 $$
 S(\text{less than 2 correct guesses}, \text{4 games won by a team}) = 0.